Visit our Property Tax Records Site, for past and present property tax records.

 News and Updates:

-If you have misplaced the coupon provided on the statement we mailed you in January, please call, email or Visit our Property Tax Records Site to find out how much you still owe.
+Property Tax Statements are mailed to property owners by the end of January each year.
+Taxes are due and payable a year in arrears.
+Please call, email or Visit our Property Tax Records Site to find out how much you owe.
 The Treasurer’s Payment Options Page provides all the available ways to pay property taxes.

-For property value info visit the Assessor Property Records Search site or call 303-271-8600.
+For information about your property value visit the Assessor Property Records Search site or call 303-271-8600.

 In June of 2020, Jefferson County Offices transitioned to a four-day work week.
 We are open Monday - Thursday, 7:30 a.m. to 5 p.m. and closed on Fridays.